 She did not quite know.
 Had never asked.

 As Adair turned back to catch up with the entourage, Honoria vowed the following year he would find an empty hill.
 She’d be with them, or off on her own, or she’d choose another place to sulk.
 But this was the last time for their unspoken tradition.

 A dull thump drew her focus away from her departing brothers, so faint she almost missed the sound.
 Her head snapped around, her eyes searching for the origin.
 Nothing.

 With the shake of her head, she rose to her feet and smoothed her skirts.
 She must be imagining things.
 But another, more unmistakable, thud followed by an indisputable grunt.

 What on earth?

 It sounded like a man, maybe a goat.
 In her undervalued opinion, they sounded much the same.

-A shriek tore from her throat as she tumbled over a large animal, landing on a crumpled heap beside the thing.
+A helpless cry tore from her lips as she tumbled over a large animal, landing on a crumpled heap beside the thing.
 Eyes wide, she scrambled away from it, putting enough distance between them to settle her thundering heart.